We would like for all to have a good time dancing !

-- Lessons and dances work best if dancers rotate partners so that everyone gets a chance to dance.
+- ROTATING PARTNERS: Lessons work best if dancers rotate partners so that everyone gets a chance to dance.
 Dancing with one partner the entire evening it not the best way to learn social dancing, but if that is what you prefer, that is o.k. too.

-- For many people, particularly beginners, being declined for a dance can be difficult, therefore, declining a dance should be avoided under most circumstances.
+- INVITATION TO DANCE: for many people, particularly beginners, being declined for a dance can be difficult, therefore, declining a dance should be avoided under most circumstances.
 The only acceptable ways of declining a dance are (a) you are sitting out the dance for a rest, (b) you do not know the dance, or (c) you have promised the dance to someone else.
-If while sitting the dance out, someone comes along and asks you to dance, just say the next dance.
+If while sitting the dance out, someone comes along and asks you to dance, just say “the next dance”.

-- Leading and following: It is perfectly acceptable to ask anyone for a dance.
+- LEAD & FOLLOW: It is perfectly acceptable to ask anyone for a dance.
 Of course, some just can do the following and some can just do the leading and some can lead and follow.
 So sort it out with your partner on preferences.
 We are all here to dance.

-- Do take a shower before the dance.
+- CLEANLINESS: After a long day of work or other chores one may not realize it but we do get sweaty and not so sweet smelling, SO do take a shower before the dance.
 Some people have come to the dance after work or other sweaty activity and not taken and shower and smelling as a result.
 Take the time to take a shower.
 Your partner will appreciate it.

-- Sweat soaked Attire: Bringing an extra shirt or dress is advisable.
+- SWEATY Soaked Attire: Bringing an extra shirt or dress is advisable.
 Many dancers that tend to become very sweaty, have learned to bring that extra shirt or dress to change into during dance.
 This to avoid your partner feeling awkward touching sweat soaked tops or shirts.

-- Perfumes and Fragrances: Heavy use may cause some people that are allergic to them to become uncomfortable.
+- PERFUMES & FRAGANCES: Heavy use may cause some people that are allergic to them to become uncomfortable.
 Minimize the perfume and fragrances.

 - Food and beverages should be kept off the dance floor.
 O.k. at the sidelines where there is usually a table nearby to place food and drinks.

-- It is the leader’s responsibility to avoid mishaps and to make his partner look good on the dance floor.
+- DANCE FLOOR AWARENESS: It is the leader’s responsibility to avoid mishaps and to make his partner look good on the dance floor.
+Be aware of your surroundings, as best as one can while dancing.
+Not the easiest thing to do while dancing, but try to be aware of your surrounding on the dance floor.